 This medium-sized owl measures 13 to 17 inches long and weighs 7.3 to 16.8 ounces, with a 33 to 43-inch wingspan.
 This species has big eyes, a large head, a short, hooked bill, and broad wings.
 Adults are a mottled brown with yellowish-orange eyes encircled with black rings and whitish discs.
 Males and females are similar in appearance, but the females are slightly larger.

 These birds are primarily nocturnal but stay active all hours of the day and night during the breeding season.
 The short-eared owl is somewhat social, forming monogamous bonds and communally breeding on occasion.
-This species is typically silent but makes various barks, hisses, and squeals on their nesting grounds.
+This species is typically silent but makes various barks, hisses, and squeals on its nesting grounds.
 They have long, broad wings and soar like hawks, especially when migrating.

 Migration Pattern and Timing

 The short-eared owl is partially migratory.
 Populations in northern regions will move south during winter.
-In North America, those that breed in Canada advances to the United States during winter.
+In North America, those that breed in Canada advance to the United States during winter.
 In contrast, some populations in the Northern United States and parts of South America stay in their environments year-round.

 Diet